timo/zasim/docs/overview.rst

 automaton can be displayed directly inside the console as pictures, rather than ascii art.

-The package :mod:`zasim.cagen` offers a variety of pre-fabricated simulator prototypes with interesting parameters you can tweak and the :mod:`zasim.display` package offers a way to display each step of the simulator on the console as ascii art - or as images when using the rich consoles from IPython.
+The package :ref:`zasim.cagen <cagen_package>` offers a variety of pre-fabricated simulator prototypes with interesting parameters you can tweak and the :ref:`zasim.display <display-package>` package offers a way to display each step of the simulator on the console as ascii art - or as images when using the rich consoles from IPython.

-For the simplest of experiments, the `~zasim.gui` or the commandline interface of the `~zasim.cagen` module can be used.
+For the simplest of experiments, the `gui <zasim.gui.main>` or the commandline interface of the `cagen <zasim.cagen.main>` module can be used.

 For more complex experiments, you would usually want to create a whole new python script.
 The IPython notebook is very good for rapid and exploratory